DynaSpec: Context-aware Dynamic Speculative Sampling for Large-Vocabulary Language Models: Experimental Results

 \subsection{Position-Aware Vocabulary Shortlisting}

 [1]{\textbf{#1}}

-For the position-aware strategy, the results are presented in Figure \ref{fig:fix_vs_dynanmic}.
-It shows that using a position-aware subset size outperforms a fixed size across all draft steps, as the first few tokens are more important than the later ones---an observation consistent with Gumiho \cite{li2025gumiho}. \autoref{tab:position-aware-frspec} further reports the results of combining the position-aware strategy with FR-Spec, which also demonstrates the effectiveness of this approach.
+For the position-aware strategy, the results are presented in Figure~\ref{fig:fix_vs_dynanmic}.
+Using a position-aware subset size outperforms a fixed size across all draft steps, as the first few tokens have a disproportionate impact on acceptance and throughput, an observation consistent with prior findings in \textsc{Gumiho}~\cite{li2025gumiho}.
+Allocating a larger cluster budget to early tokens preserves acceptance where it matters most, while decaying the shortlist later reduces indexed-GEMM cost without affecting verification.
+As shown in Figure~\ref{fig:fix_vs_dynanmic}, this adaptive schedule yields higher mean accepted lengths at comparable or smaller shortlist sizes.
+Table~\ref{tab:position-aware-frspec} (in Appendix) further reports results for combining the position-aware schedule with FR-Spec, which likewise improves mean acceptance and reduces average shortlist size.
+Overall, these results confirm that position awareness complements context-aware routing by focusing computation on the most influential draft steps and amortizing overhead in later ones.